LGmedia954/Ferret-Adoption-Rails-Project-August-2021/index.md

 After this, I tried "rails webpacker:install" again.
 This time, the installation worked.
 I started up my server, and I was good to go.

 Or so I thought.
 After I routed a simple About page, the server kept showing me very strange mailbox-oriented routes.
-It took some foul language and a bit searching to correctly name the problem: Active Storage.
+It took some foul language and a bit of searching to correctly name the problem: Active Storage.

 The fix was to suppress references to Active Storage in several files.
 This following solution was written for Rails 5: https://stackoverflow.com/questions/49813214/disable-active-storage-in-rails-5-2/50307393#50307393